develprr/metamatic-blog/_posts/2023-05-17-practical-and-event-driven.markdown

 How about the endpoint scalability?
-You don't need to worry about it until you have dozens or hundreds of customers - you'll be doing fine with a single naive Node web server in its happy container for quite some time - go for Lambdas or Kuberneter clusters only when you really have the customers and huge number of online users.
+You don't need to worry about it until you have dozens or hundreds of customers - you'll be doing fine with a single naive Node web server in its happy container for quite some time - go for Lambdas or Kuberneter clusters only when the users start generating some significant traffic.

 I'll be back generating this stuff directly out of my biological Human GPT.